 - Bullying (emotional and physical) and racial harassment need to be reported to the Headteacher immediately, and will be dealt with quickly and firmly; - Teachers have a card with the class animal symbol on, which triggers immediate help on arrival at the office/Headteacher; - Teaching assistants/voluntary helpers are expected to request immediate help if needed, initially from the class teacher they are working with; - Midday assistants are asked to contact a member of the teaching staff.
 A member of the senior management team is always on the premises during school hours; - 'Reasonable force' may have to be used to restrain pupils in exceptional circumstances, when other strategies have failed (see policy on the use of force to control or restrain pupils, for more detail); - Certain children will have their own consistent management plan/risk assessments signed by all involved parties and shared with parents;

-• Please see the Anti-Bullying policy for full details.
+• Please see the Anti-Bullying policy for fuller details on the school approach to dealing with allegations of bullying

 10. Celebrating and promoting prosocial experiences, feelings and behaviour